mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 * **Launch Local Rhino.Compute at Start** - Use this for remote machines when Compute needs to start before any requests are sent.
 * **Child Process Count** - Used to limit the number of requests for additional parallel processes.
 May want to set this to the number of cores available.

+Note: As of Rhino version 7.13, the active model tolerances (ie. absolute distance and angle tolerances) are passed from Hops to the running instance of Rhino.compute as part of the JSON request.

 ### Component Settings

 Right_click on the Hops component to select any number of options that control how Hops runs.